What is a sprint?

 Adaptability and rapid learning are hallmarks of scrum.
 The sprint retrospective is an opportunity for the team to introspect and evaluate how to improve.
 This event occurs immediately after the sprint review.

-Everyone on the scrum team should participate in the retrospective — the product owner, the scrum master, and the developers.
+All members of the scrum team — including the product owner, the scrum master, and the developers — should participate in the sprint retrospective.
 Sprint retrospectives are typically an hour or less.
 But if a sprint was riddled with complications or hurdles, the team could spend longer debating the best way to avoid in the future.

 During a sprint retrospective, the scrum team should evaluate the past sprint and decide what to start doing, keep doing, or stop doing.
 These choices should not be based on emotion or opinion.
 Instead, outcomes of a sprint retrospective should be based on fact, experience, or some other empirical evidence.